jfgmesquita/Proj24E14B/README.md

-# Interdisciplinary Group Project in Java
+# Interdisciplinary Project in Java

 ## Object-Oriented Programming and Scrum (Agile)